Monsters vs. Aliens: Mutant Pumpkins from Outer Space: Plot

-Cockroach, Link, B.O.B., and the children rally against the pumpkins just as Susan turns up, but Wicked Jack fuses himself with the other pumpkins to become an even bigger giant.
-The monsters' attempts to defeat Wicked Jack seem to prove futile until Cockroach formulates a plan to overfeed the pumpkins with candy to bloat them up after seeing B.O.B. suffering from indigestion.
-While Susan keeps Wicked Jack distracted, the children‒backed up by Link and a Gatling gun platform built by Cockroach‒put Cockroach’s plan into action.
+Cockroach, Link, B.O.B., and the children rally against the pumpkins just as Susan turns up, but Wicked Jack fuses with the other pumpkins to combine and he become an even bigger giant.
+B.O.B decides to eat too much candy while the others attempt to defeat Wicked Jack seem to prove futile until Cockroach formulates a plan to overfeed the pumpkins with candy to bloat them up after seeing B.O.B. suffering from indigestion.
+While Susan keeps Wicked Jack distracted, the children‒backed up by Link and a Gatling gun platform built by Cockroach‒put Cockroach's plan into action.
 When all the candy is eventually used up, Cockroach sacrifices his swirly pop to push Wicked Jack to indigestion.
-As her parents come outside just in time, Susan sucker-punches Wicked Jack's head off before signaling Butterflyosaurus (Jimmy Kimmel)‒who is dressed as Elvis Presley‒to destroy him.
+As her parents come outside just in time, Susan sucker-punches Wicked Jack's head off before signaling Butterflyosaurus to destroy him.
 All the candy comes out unscathed and is collected by the children.
-As Cockroach gives his swirly pop to a young girl, Susan's parents admit that they will have to get used to "sharing her with the world".
+As Cockroach ends his tragic dislike for Halloween since his childhood by giving his swirly pop to a young girl, Susan's parents admit that they will have to get used to "sharing her with the world".
 A single surviving pumpkin tries to sneak away but is found and scared into exploding by Link.
 General Monger eventually arrives to congratulate the monsters.
 Unbeknownst to them, green goo from the pumpkin Link scared saturates a planting of carrots, causing a mutant carrot to be formed.